sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation/index.rst

 Job Submission using Pyspark Engine
 -----------------------------------

-Now You can submit pyspark jobs to Databricks Cluster from Fire Insights.
+Now You can submit pyspark jobs to Databricks Cluster from Sparkflows.

 .. figure:: ../_assets/configuration/job_1.PNG
    :alt: Submit Job